Existence of infinitely many minimal hypersurfaces in closed manifolds: Proof of Theorem

-To prove (2), let $\Gamma$ be a connected minimal hypersurface with a contracting or mixed neighborhood.
+To prove (2), let $\Gamma$ be a connected minimal hypersurface with a contracting or mixed neighborhood, inside the interior of $N$.
 In the first case, we just cut along $\Gamma$ and obtain the desired $N'$.
 If $\Gamma$ has a mixed neighborhood, then by definition it is two-sided.
 When $\Gamma$ is separating $N$ into two components, we cut along $\Gamma$ and one of the components has a boundary with contracting neighborhood as desired.
 Suppose now that $\Gamma$ is not separating.
-Then once again we cut along $\Gamma$ and get a manifold $\hat{N}$ but following that, we minimize in its homological class the $n$-volume of one of the new boundary components $S_3 \subset \partial \hat{N}$ coming from $\Gamma$.
-Because $\Gamma$ has a mixed neighborhood in $N$, the resulting smooth minimal hypersurface has a component $S_4$ inside the interior of $\hat{N}$.
-As in the previous paragraph, $S_4$ can be chosen two-sided and with a contracting neighborhood.
-So we cut $N$ along this hypersurface $S_4$ in order to get the desired $N'$.
+Then once again we cut along $\Gamma$ and get a manifold $\hat{N}$ but following that, we minimize in its homological class the $n$-volume of one of the two new boundary components coming from $\Gamma$.
+Let us call that component $S_2 \subset \partial \hat{N}$, and assume it is the one with an expanding neighborhood.
+The smooth minimal hypersurface resulting from minimizing the $n$-volume in the homological class of $S_2$ has $n$-volume strictly less than $S_2$.
+Thus necessarily, that minimal hypersurface has a component $S_3$ inside the interior of $\hat{N}$.
+As in the previous paragraph, $S_3$ can be chosen two-sided and with a contracting neighborhood.
+We can cut $N$ along this hypersurface $S_3$, and throw away a connected component if necessary, in order to get the desired $N'$.

 \end{proof}

 Next, suppose by contradiction that $(M,g)$ only contains finitely many minimal hypersurfaces.
 Then by Lemma \ref{cmcfol} each one of them has either a contracting neighborhood or an expanding neighborhood or a mixed neighborhood.
 Let us cut $M$ along minimal hypersurfaces a certain number of times in such a way that we get a new manifold $U$ whose boundary, if not empty, has a contracting neighborhood.
 We choose $U$ so that the number of cuts is maximal: it is possible since the cuts are realized along minimal hypersurfaces, which are in finite number in $M$.
 By Lemma \ref{disjoint}, we know that all minimal hypersurfaces embedded in the interior of $U$ have an expanding neighborhood and any two such hypersurfaces intersect.
 By the work of Marques and Neves \cite{MaNeinfinity}, the manifold $(M,g)$ also necessarily contains at least two disjoint minimal hypersurfaces, otherwise it would contain infinitely many minimal hypersurfaces.
 Thus we deduce from Lemma \ref{disjoint} that $U$ is not equal to $M$ or in other words the boundary $\partial U $ is not empty.